Kettlebell Training For Hikers And Backpackers

 Engage the abs and glutes

 Your body should be a straight line with no sagging in the middle

-Body Rows - Also refereed to as inverted rows, this exercise has you pulling your body up while your feet are still on the ground.
-They can be done off anything solid enough to support your weight.
+Body Rows - Also referred to as inverted rows, this exercise has you pulling your body up while your feet are still on the ground.
+They can be done of anything solid enough to support your weight.
 We use gymnastic rings attached to a pullup bar but you can also use a TRX suspension trainer.
-When we train outside we will often attach the straps of the gymnastic rings to the top bar of a swing set or over the soccer goal posts.
+When we train outside we will often attach the straps of the gymnastic rings to the top bar of a swing set or over the soccer goalposts.

 These are great for strengthening your upper back and can help you get strong enough to do pullups.
 Even when you progress to doing pullups, keep a horizontal row like this your program help train the postural muscles in the upper back.